 Over the years, market developments have proven the wisdom of Graham's strategies.
 While preserving the integrity of Graham's original text, this revised edition includes updated commentary by noted financial journalist Jason Zweig, whose perspective incorporates the realities of today's market, draws parallels between Graham's examples and today's financial headlines, and gives readers a more thorough understanding of how to apply Graham's principles.

 Graham began teaching value investing as an investment approach at Columbia Business School with David Dodd in 1928.
-In 1949, Graham and Dodd published The Intelligent Investor.
+In 1949, Graham and Dodd published The Intelligent Investor PDF.
 These are some of the key concepts in the book.

 Graham also advocated for an investment approach that offered the investor a margin of safety, or room for human error.
 There are several ways to accomplish this, but buying undervalued or unpopular stocks is the most important.
-Investor irrationality, inability to predict the future, and fluctuations in the stock market can offer investors a margin of safety.
-Investors can also gain a margin of safety by diversifying their portfolios and buying stocks in companies with high dividend yields and low leverage ratios.
+Investor's irrationality, inability to predict the future and fluctuations in the stock market can offer investors a margin of safety.
+Investors can also gain a margin of safety by diversifying their portfolios and buying stocks with high dividend yields and low leverage (for instance, Debt-to-Assets) ratios.
 This margin of safety is intended to reduce the investor's losses in the event of a company bankruptcy.

 Many of Graham's investment principles are timeless - they are as relevant today as they were in his time.
 Graham criticized companies for their dark and erratic financial reporting methods, making it difficult for investors to get an accurate picture of a company's health.
 Later, Graham wrote a book on interpreting financial statements, from balance sheets and income and expense accounts to financial metrics.
 Graham also advocated for companies to pay dividends to their shareholders instead of keeping all of their earnings as retained earnings.

-Graham's favorite allegory was that of Mr. Market.
+Graham's favorite allegory used in Intelligent Investor PDF was that of Mr. Market.
 This imaginary person, "Mr. Market", shows up at the shareholder's office every day and offers to buy or sell his stock at a different price.
 Sometimes the suggested prices make sense, but sometimes the suggested prices are wrong given current economic realities.

 When an investor buys a stock at a price that is below its intrinsic value, he is essentially buying it at a discount.
 Once the shares are trading at their intrinsic value, sell them.

-Investment in value is the derivation of the intrinsic value of an ordinary share regardless of its market price.
+Another key concept presented in The Intelligent Investor PDF boks is "value investment", based on the estimation of the intrinsic value of an ordinary share regardless of its market price.
 Analysis of a company's assets, earnings, and dividend payments can help determine the intrinsic value of a stock, which can then be compared to its market price.
 If the intrinsic value is higher than the market value, in other words the stock is undervalued in the market, the investor must buy and hold until a mean reversion occurs.
 The mean reversion theory states that the market price and the domestic price converge over time.
 At that point, the price of the stock will reflect its true value.

 Typically, Graham only bought stocks that traded with two-thirds of his net worth to establish his margin of safety.
 Equity is another value investing technique developed by Graham in which a company is valued solely on the basis of its net working capital.